wlillisdev/hangman/README.md

    # Conclusion
-    - I would like to experiment more with javaScript but as i am only getting to grips with the language i kept the concept simple.
-    - If I was to build this site again, I would spend more time on the wireframes and know exactly how to structure each section and element before i start.
+    - I would approach it with more of an emphasis on using classes.
-    - If i had time i would like to add a timer function to the quizz.
+    - If I had time, I would like to add a high scores table using the tutorial of love sandwiches as a base.
     - I would also learn to make more commits during the project built.
+    - Overall, I enjoyed python and I have shortlisted a number of other projects I would like to build after this course.